How to Spot Fake Business Advisors: Follow the Money, Not the Pitch

 And yet—they’re giving business advice.

 It’s like the tenured professor teaching entrepreneurship who’s never built anything but a syllabus.
 All theory.
-No scars.
+No scars, and a perfect example of credentials vs credibility.

 The Problem Isn’t That They’re Selling—It’s That They’re Hiding It